-When a married couple gets a divorce, the court may award "alimony" or spousal support to one of the former spouses, based either on an agreement between the couple or a decision by the court itself.
-This is separate from the division of marital property and is decided on a case-by-case basis.
+When a married couple gets divorced, the court may award alimony, spousal support, or spousal maintenance to one of the former spouses.
+The court awards these as an agreement between the divorcing spouses or by court order.
+This is separate from the division of marital property and not a part of child support.
+Alimony is not automatic.
+The court decides on a case-by-case basis.

 What Is Alimony?